Useful information for your vacation in Vienna

 In Vienna, imperial heritage meets a modern, vibrant city.
 Whether you go on trails of past times, explore the culture and arts scene or discover the nightlife, Vienna has the highlights all ready for you.

-We already compiled some of the highlights in the city for you under Highlights of Vienna.
 The most comprehensive information about Vienna can be found on the website of the Vienna Tourist Board.
 So get your inspiration for your perfect holiday in Vienna there.

 Current events you can find on our event site where you can directly buy tickets online.